Carthur-P/Tonight-Recipe/README.md

 To run the project locally using the source code follow the steps below.

 ## Prerequisite
 You must have npm install on your machine which is installed with nodejs.
-Follow the link below to download the latest version of nodejs.
+Follow the link below to download and install the latest version of nodejs.

 nodejs download: https://nodejs.org/en/download/